 As a result of KPMG's resignation, we have suffered and will continue to suffer a number of difficulties in respect of our SEC filings and other matters.
-Both this Quarterly Report on Form 10-Q and the Quarterly Report on Form 10-Q for the first quarter of 2013, filed with the SEC on April 29, 2013, are technically considered deficient and we are no longer considered to be technically timely or current in our Exchange Act filings because the unaudited interim financial information presented herein and therein has not been reviewed by an independent registered accounting firm in accordance with Accounting Standards Board Statement on Accounting Standards 100, or SAS 100, as required by SEC rules.
+This Quarterly Report on Form 10-Q as well as the Quarterly Reports on Form 10-Q for the first and second quarters of 2013, filed with the SEC on April 29, 2013 and July 29, 2013, respectively, are technically considered deficient and we are no longer considered to be technically timely or current in our Exchange Act filings because the unaudited interim financial information presented herein and therein has not been reviewed by an independent registered accounting firm in accordance with Accounting Standards Board Statement on Accounting Standards 100, or SAS 100, as required by SEC rules.
 In addition, the absence of the SAS 100 reviews and KPMG's withdrawal of its previous audit reports required us to suspend the effectiveness of our registration statements on Form S-8 related to our equity incentive plans and our employee stock purchase plan.
 The combination of these issues also renders us ineligible for the time being to use both shelf registration and "short-form" registration that allows us to incorporate our prior filings by reference.
-We will not be able to file in a timely manner Quarterly Reports on Form 10-Q with the SEC that contain financial statements that have been audited by, an independent registered public accounting firm until PwC completes its re-audits and its SAS 100 reviews of the applicable periods.
+We will not be able to file in a timely manner Quarterly Reports on Form 10-Q with the SEC that contain financial statements that have been reviewed by, or Annual Reports on Form 10-K that contain financial statements that have been audited by, an independent registered public accounting firm until PwC completes its re-audits and its SAS 100 reviews of the applicable periods.
 If we are unable to do so, among other things, we will continue to be untimely in our filings under the Exchange Act and our ability to access the capital markets will be significantly limited.
-In addition, if PwC is unable to timely complete the re-audits of our historical financial statements as a result of the re-audits thereof, we may encounter additional issues.
-The failure to deliver audited financial statements after 2013 year end could constitute an event of default under our Credit Facility and may lead the New York Stock Exchange to commence delisting procedures with respect to
+In addition, if PwC is unable to timely complete the re-audits of our historical financial statements for the fiscal years ended December 31, 2010, 2011 and 2012 as well as the audit of fiscal 2013, or if PwC believes that modifications should be made to our h

 To date we have incurred significant costs as a result of KPMG's resignation in the form of legal and similar professional fees, in addition to the substantial diversion of the time and attention of our officers, directors and members of our accounting department.
 We have also seen added volatility in the trading price of our common shares.
-We expect to continue to suffer these additional costs, distractions and other issues, and we expect to continue to see greater volatility in the price of our common shares, until PwC has completed its re-audits of our financial statements for the fiscal years ended December 31, 2010, 2011 and 2012, its review of the three months ended March 31, 2013, the three and six months ended June 30, 2013, and any subsequent periods.
+We expect to continue to suffer these additional costs, distractions and other issues, and we expect to continue to see greater volatility in the price of our common shares, until PwC has completed its re-audits of our financial statements for the fiscal years ended December 31, 2010, 2011 and 2012, its review of the three months ended March 31, 2013, the three and six months ended June 30, 2013, the three and nine months ended September 30, 2013, and any subsequent periods.